 Fascinatingly, the young Rabbi Jesus from Nazareth, whose life would spark one of the great world religions, wore a tallit as he preached ‘deliverance’ to the inhabitants of Roman Palestine (Iudaea) (Mark 9:5; Luke 4:18).
 This is evidenced by the use of κράσπεδον when referencing the ‘hem’ (corner) of Christ’s garment in Mathew 9:20 and 14:36. Κράσπεδον is the ancient Greek translation for tzitzit.
 Such a fact reminds one of the historical bonds between Jewish traditions and early Christianity.
 More importantly, it underscores the shared sociocultural structure in the religious messaging of both faiths.
 In summary, it may be argued that the contemporary tallit and tzitzit are a microcosmic diffusion of Hebrew faith, Jewish history, Levantine customs and Israeli nationalism.
 Thus, the sacred custom of wearing tallit publically may be viewed as a justifiable exercise in auto-segregation arising from a conscientious objection to the secularism of postmodern globalism.

-- Janet Liss.
-Etz Hayim Study Companion.
+- Liss, J. Etz Hayim Study Companion.
 New York: The Rabbinical Assembly, 2005.

-- Richard Matthews.
-Peoples and Complex Societies of Ancient Southwest Asia.
+- Matthews, R. Peoples and Complex Societies of Ancient Southwest Asia.
 In C. Scarre (Ed.), The Human Past: World Prehistory and the Development of Human Socieities.
 London: Thames & Hudson, 2009.
 Page(s) 432-471.